shakeszka/python-practice-project-1/README.md

 to their GPA.

 ### What did I learn during while working on this project?
-1. Learnt how to use Pickle module
+1. Learnt how to use Pickle module(even though later I realized I don't really need it)
+2. Got acquainted with the basics principles of Python PEP(the length of the line, naming conventions, the space betweent the lines)
-2. Useful PyCharm shortcuts(e.g. "Ctrl" + "/")
+3. Useful PyCharm shortcuts(e.g. "Ctrl" + "/")
-3. Practiced using Classes and functions
+4. Practiced using Classes and functions(class inheritance, multilevel inhertitance, variable overwriting, super function etc.)